-In fact, the CCSA did not conduct any such survey to determine the current state of practice and instead chose to consult with national and provincial intermediaries about guidelines, standards and other goals.
-If CCSA had conducted such a survey, they would have been a reasonable basis for setting realistic standards in the true sense.
+In fact, the CCSA did not conduct any such survey to determine the current state of practice and instead chose to consult with national and provincial intermediaries vaguely about about the need for a set of guidelines, standards and other goals (thereby justifying their project).
+If CCSA had conducted such survey of what is actually happening at different levels in several systems, they would have been a reasonable basis for setting realistic standards in the true sense.
 The results of the survey, when used with a similar survey at the end of the project, would also have been an excellent way to evaluate the impact of the five year CCSA project.

 Another way to determine if a “standard” is reasonable is to have an extensive research program that can delve into other studies and then track down their related materials and reports to determine if they could be applied to Canadian schools.
 The Best Practices portal of the Public Health Agency of Canada uses this methodology in selecting programs to include in the portal.

 Unfortunately, there is no description of the search methodology used to gather evidence for the project contained in the CCSA document.
 Normally, the search words, databases, publishing dates and other steps are described.
 Three Canadian documents (two of which were older than eight years) and 13 international reviews (all but one was older than five years) were cited as the primary sources.
 Our association was involved in the writing of two of those documents, both of which used a rapid review methodology and both of which were limited in their scope and application.
 With a budget of ten million over five years, it is reasonable to expect something better and different than the previous documents.